 Today’s soccer betting sites open that door to Americans with wagers on not only the MLS, but also the world’s most popular international competitions.
 Visit any major US betting site today and you’ll find hundreds (sometimes thousands) of markets for MLS, the Premier League, UEFA Champions League, FIFA World Cup, Germany’s Bundesliga and many more.

 So, whether you were born here and developed an interest in soccer or are a transplant from abroad, you will find plenty of soccer betting action in the USA.
 The majority of licensed betting sites here in the United States are operated by gaming companies with extensive experience on the international stage, which means you will rarely find a shortage when it comes to soccer betting options.

-Some of bigger sportsbooks such as SugarHouse Online or DraftKings provide literally tens of thousands of soccer betting markets on any given day.
+Some US sportsbooks provide literally tens of thousands of soccer betting markets on any given day.
 The full extent of the options is almost hard to comprehend if you haven’t spent time overseas, but soccer betting is a highly-developed industry on the international stage.

 In this soccer betting guide, we’ll be diving into all that and much more.
 Some of the things we’ll be discussing today include where it is legal to bet on soccer in the USA, how the legalization of sports betting impacts Major League Soccer, a closer look at the best sportsbooks for soccer and how to wager on the sport.

 If you came here looking for quick sportsbook recommendations rather than an in-depth discussion, look no further than the top of this page.
 The sites you see listed above are our top picks for readers in the USA.
 Otherwise, read on to learn more about the current state of soccer betting in the United States.